accodeing/fortnox-api/DEVELOPER_README.md

 `.env.test` includes environment variables used for testing.
 If you want to run tests against a real (or test) Fortnox account you need to provide valid credentials in `.env`.
 See [Get tokens](get-tokens) for how to issue valid tokens and `.env.template` for which values you need to provide.
+Then, you must move these into `.env.test` since that's the environment file used for testing.

 ### Seeding